 Housing – AirBNB, HomeAway, and Other New Living Arrangements

 The prevalence of online housing sites like AirBNB and Housetrip make for more competition in housing markets across the world.
 You may be able to get lower prices for your housing by using one of these sites.
 Additionally, you gain more insight into the local culture – AirBNB hosts are real property owners with locations in residential zones.
 You also have the ability to negotiate the price to a degree, which is usually not the case if you are taking the traditional route of a hotel.

-If you are willing to chance it, you may be able to work out even lower rates if you wait until you arrive on location.
+If you are willing to take a chance, you may be able to work out even lower rates if you wait until you arrive on location.
 Even including new housing sites and online hotel marketing, you will find that most local property owners do not advertise online.
 Make sure that you know the language so that you can ask the locals about the hidden gems, which will probably be available at a discount.

 Cheaper Health Care